Can You Sell a House With a Mortgage?

 If you haven’t done so already, now would be a great time to find a top-rated real estate agent who can help you through the steps of selling a house with a mortgage.
 Working with a knowledgeable agent who can sort through all the noise and provide sound advice will be invaluable to your home-selling experience.

-“I think most consumers are just confused,” says Darren Tackett, a top agent in Scottsdale, Arizona with 27 years of experience.
+“I think most consumers are just confused,” says Darren Tackett, a top agent in Scottsdale, Arizona, with 27 years of experience.
 “The media has been extremely negative.
-You constantly have articles calling for the crash, so I often get the question ‘Should I sell immediately; do we need to get out?’
+You constantly have articles calling for the crash, so I often get the question, ‘Should I sell immediately; do we need to get out?’
 This isn’t a bad time to sell, but I personally feel rates are going to continue dropping and that we’re getting ready to have a nice little bounce back.”

 In today’s digital world, one of the easiest and most effective ways to find an agent is through an online agent-matching service.
-A matching service goes a step beyond providing a general list of agents in your area and will suggest two or three qualified, top-performing candidates tailored to your selling needs and location.
+A matching service goes one step beyond providing a general list of agents in your area and will suggest two or three qualified, top-performing candidates tailored to your selling needs and location.

 To narrow your list of potential agents to top performers and get easy access to an agent’s ratings and reviews for free, request your agent matches through HomeLight, and we’ll be happy to make some introductions.